cianyyz/firebase_fetch/README.md

-# Firebase Markdown Update Github Action
+# Firebase🔥 Markdown Update Github Action

 Retrieves a value from firestore and edits your markdown with that value, then commits with an easy GitHub Action :)

 ### Examples

-Number of orders I have: <!-- FIREBASE_VALUE:START --><!-- FIREBASE_VALUE:END -->
+- Number of orders I have: <!-- FIREBASE_VALUE:START --><!-- FIREBASE_VALUE:END -->